rarible/protocol/docs/ethereum/smart-contracts/exchangev2-matching-orders.md

 # ExchangeV2 Matching Orders

 The main function of ExchangeV2 is matchOrders.
-This function takes two sides of order and attempts to match them.
+This function takes two sides of an order and attempts to match them.

-The Matching Orders process can be divided into stages:
+The matching order process can be divided into stages:

-1. **Order Validation** — checks the order parameters are valid and the caller is authorized to execute the order.
+1. **Order Validation** — checks if the order parameters are valid and the caller is authorized to execute the order.
-2. **Asset Matching** — checks the assets from left and right order match and then extracts the matching assets.
+2. **Asset Matching** — checks the assets from left & right order match and then extracts the matching assets.
 3. **Calculating Fill** — checks and finds out what exact values should be filled.
 Orders can also be matched partly.
 This occurs if one of the sides doesn't want to fill other orders completely.
 4. **Order Execution, Transfers** - execute the transfers of the assets, saving Order filling if necessary.